WPIRoboticsEngineering/RBE2001_template/README.md

 And extract it somewhare on your computer.
 Run Arduino in the extracted folder.

-## Personal Computer install Linux / Mac /Windows deep install
+## Personal Computer install Linux / Mac

 see: https://github.com/espressif/arduino-esp32#installation-instructions